priism-center/thinkCausal_dev/README.md

 ## Local installation

-You can run the latest development version locally by running the following from within R console:
+You can run the latest development version locally by executing the below R code:

 ```
 #install.packages('remotes')